Common Errors Taxpayers Make When Preparing Their Own Taxes and How to Avoid Them

 A taxpayer's filing status can affect the dollar value of some of his or her credits as well as claimed deductions.
-Take the following example: taxpayers are permitted to itemize medical deductions which exceed 10% (7.5% for those over age 65) of their adjusted gross income.
+Take the following example: taxpayers are permitted to itemize medical deductions which exceed 10% of their adjusted gross income.
 Married taxpayers filing jointly, may not surpass the 10% threshold for their combined income.
 However, if one individual incurred the majority of the medical expenses, he or she might cross the threshold as an individual and the couple could benefit from filing separately.
 In this instance claiming the correct marital status may result in significant tax savings.

 Many taxpayers who don't own a home do not itemize their taxes, as mortgage interest is a large reason for itemizing.
 However, this can be a mistake if the taxpayer incurred other large deductible expense such as medical and charitable gifts.
 To help avoid this mistake, it may be helpful to identify expenses that can be itemized and keep records of these.
 You can find more information on this here.